 After a fantastic WOW day, we cannot wait to explore our Magnificent Me topic!
 Keep looking here to see what we get up to!

 A quick reminder:

 1. PE, will be on Wednesdays and Thursdays.
-All kit MUST be in school on these days. in addition, Class 11 are swimming for the next few weeks and will need to remember swimming kit on Tuesdays and Fridays please.
+All kit MUST be in school on these days.
+In addition, Class 11's swimming sessions are now finished.

 2. Home Readers; it is essential that you read with your child every night and sign with a brief comment in the passport detailing what you have read together.
 Please can you make sure that the book title, the author together with the pages read are noted down and a signature is recorded.
 As was stated at the reading meetings and in the letter which came home, without these things a strike will be given.
 If a child leaves a planner at home, please send a note in to confirm they have read.

 3. End of day: If someone different is picking your child up from school, please make sure the adult knows the password.
 Please also inform the office ahead of time, or write a message in their reading planner, so that class based staff are aware of this.
 Thank you for those of you who are already doing this.

 4. Spelling list will come out each week, so please can you ensure that the children learn their words and the pattern which runs through the list.
 There will be a weekly test.
 This will now be on a Thursday.

 5. The children will also need to learn their tables facts, so please ask your child which times table they need to practice.

 - Spellings: These will continue to be sent home (stuck into their planners) and then tested the following week.
 We will look at the spelling rules/patterns in class prior to spellings being sent home.
 This week the children have been given a series of words which are often spelt incorrectly in their recent work - no rule as such, but common errors.

 - Children must complete their reading homework (red homework book) on the evening that they finish their book - this will also be part of their reading for that day.